 The team approaches gluten sensitivity in a unique manner that differentiates ourselves from everyone else.

 Our team utilizes special blood tests that go further than more standardized tests.
-These tests analyze 12 different gluten peptides.
+These tests analyze 12 different gluten peptides in the body.
 Utilizing this information, as well as other advanced treatment methods, our physicians can help you develop and maintain a gluten-conscious diet that will allow your body to thrive without affecting your day-to-day lifestyle.